What is a CBC?

 Measuring changes in your blood cell levels can help your doctor evaluate your overall health and detect disorders.
 The test measures the three basic types of blood cells.

-Your red blood cells work to carry oxygen to your body and remove carbon dioxide.
+Red blood cells carry oxygen throughout your body and remove carbon dioxide.
 A CBC measures two components of your red blood cells:

 Low levels of hemoglobin and hemocrit are often signs of anemia, or blood that is deficient in iron.

 White blood cells help your body fight infection.
 A CBC measures the number and types of white blood cells in your body.
 Any abnormal increases or decreases in the number or types of white blood cells could be a sign of infection, inflammation, or cancer.